webplatform/docs-wpd/Policy/Management/index.md

+{{TODO | This article is very stale.
+Much of its content is duplicated elsewhere in the site.
+We should factor it out into relevant sub-articles.}}

 This document sets expectations about the organization and management of the Web Developer Center, and describes how the site implements the ideals described in the [[WPD:Pillars|Pillars]].
 Like all parts of the site, this document is expected to evolve over time in accordance with the will of the community.

 ==Scope of Content on the Site==